Bahrain travel guide

-Many areas of the Gulf are highly sensitive.
+Many sea areas of the Gulf are considered highly sensitive by local authorities.
 Vessels entering these areas have been detained and inspected, and there have been occasional arrests.
 Make careful enquiries before entering these waters or visiting ports.

 Regional tensions may affect your route.
 Vessels operating in the Gulf of Oman, Northern Arabian Sea, Gulf of Aden and Bab El Mandeb regions may be at increased risk of maritime attack.

 Terrorists are likely to try to carry out attacks in Bahrain.
 Attacks could be indiscriminate, including in places visited by foreigners.

 There is a high threat of terrorist attack globally affecting UK interests and British nationals, including from groups and individuals who view the UK and British nationals as targets.
 You should remain vigilant at all times.

 UK Counter Terrorism Policing has information and advice on staying safe abroad and what to do in the event of a terrorist attack.
 Find out how to reduce your risk from terrorism while abroad.

 Past incidents involving explosive devices have killed and injured a number of individuals.
 These explosions occurred in public places, although there has not been a successful attack in a number of years.
 The most high profile and recent of these include:

 - On 10 November 2017, an oil pipeline exploded in the village of Buri, with no reported casualties.

 - On 27 October 2017, Shia militants detonated an Improved Explosive Device along a major highway targeting a Ministry of Interior police bus killing one officer and injuring eight others.